bschulz81/AcceleratedLinearAlgebra/README.md

 The Grahm Schmidt, and any other (even an improved ) orthonormalization procedure uses dot products that involve large sums over columns of matrices.
 These are also numerically unstable.
 So the algorithm from https://arxiv.org/pdf/1812.02056  employs three numerically unstable methods in a chain, where the instability increases with the size of the matrices.

-For my test data, I found that it could be stabilized a bit by replacing one Strassen multiplication by an ordinary one.
-So I set this to the ordinary multiplication in general.
-For the other multiplications, the option to use the naive multiplication can be set by the user if he wants to improve stability.
+For my test data, I found that it could be stabilized a bit by replacing the first Strassen multiplication by an ordinary one.
+So I now have set this to the ordinary multiplication in general.
+For the other multiplications, the option to use the naive multiplication instead of the Strassen can be set by the user if he wants to improve stability.
+In fact, the naive method is used by the policy as default.

 However, given that the error of any dot product between columns of a matrix increases with matrix size, I need to test stability even more for larger data.
 In order to increase precision, I have began to add methods for Kahan sums for products.